 The best way to compile all of these aspects into one place is to create a video creative brief.
 A creative brief is going to help you keep track of everything you need.
 If you’re working with a video production company, this will help guide them as they begin to plan for your video.
-The more specific the brief, the better the company can assess your needs and decide how to begin writing a video creative brief.
+The more specific you can be, the better the company can assess your needs and decide how to begin writing a video creative brief.

 A detailed and efficient video creative brief should include all of the following:

 Each video you make must have a specific audience it is geared toward.
 These audiences can be as broad or narrow as you want them to be, depending on what it is you are advertising.
 A more narrow focus will allow your video to be more impactful to a specific core group of people, while a wider audience will ensure that it is seen by more.

 Detailing your ideal audience in the creative brief is important, as it will allow the production company to better understand the overall purpose of your video.
 Their understanding of your goals will help them to make the best and most efficient decisions throughout the process.

 A key element of creating any video, of course, is deciding what you want it to accomplish.
 Whether you intend for the video to simply create brand awareness or to generate more sales, your entire video will be formed around this goal.
 Since this aspect of the brief is so important, it is best that it’s as specific as possible.

 The primary message of a video serves as its thesis statement.
 This is the core of your video, and should be relayed in no more than a couple of sentences.